yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/Mid Course Project/README.md

 GROUP BY 1,2;
 ```

-Result:
+**Result:**

 <img width="220" alt="5" src="https://github.com/yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/assets/159712709/fcda44a0-f897-4928-990b-0161b3b37688">

-The conversion rate in March was 3.19% and decreased in the next month.
-The conversion rate started to increase steadily in the following month until it reached 4.40% in November.
+*The conversion rate in March was 3.19% and decreased in the next month.
+The conversion rate started to increase steadily in the following month until it reached 4.40% in November.*

-💡6 - For the gsearch lander test, please estimate the revenue that test earned us (Hint: Look at the increase in CVR from the test (Jun 19 – Jul 28), and use nonbrand sessions and revenue since then to calculate incremental value)
+:round_pushpin: **For the gsearch lander test, please estimate the revenue that test earned us (Hint: Look at the increase in CVR from the test (Jun 19 – Jul 28), and use nonbrand sessions and revenue since then to calculate incremental value)**

-Step :
+**Steps:**

 Find lander-1 test was created and the first website_pageview_id, retricting to home and lander-1
 Create summary, join the result with order_id and aggregat for session, order, and cvr